-Everything You Need To Know About Kylie Jenner’s New ‘BFF’, Tana Mongeau
+Everything You Need To Know About Kylie Jenner’s New ‘BFF,’ Tana Mongeau

 Kylie Jenner appears to have secured herself a new best friend.

 A Coachella Instagram update showing the Kylie Cosmetics CEO with an apparent new “BFF” was picked up on by The Metro on April 15, 2019.
-Full coverage of Tana Mongeau’s possible new status as Jordyn Woods’ replacement was made by The Inquisitr on the same day.
+Full coverage of Tana Mongeau’s possible new status as Jordyn Woods’ replacement was detailed by The Inquisitr on the same day.

-The obvious next step is finding out who this girl is.
+The obvious next step is finding out a bit more about this mystery girl.

 Tana Mongeau is the 20-year-old internet personality and rapper whose multi-faceted career also sees her credited as a model.
 Mongeau was born in Las Vegas, Nevada.
 Her Instagram comes with 3.2 million followers, a YouTube link, and an amusing bio – Mongeau considers herself to have “no talent,” but concludes that she “isn’t bad for a 5.”